-- as part of its NA role, providing information on NPs to the CRC to the extent that they support the objectives in NAs (COAG 2011, para.
-C5(c)). - as a result of direct reference to the Steering Committee in a NP or federal financial relations documents - to support the CRC in its role assessing and reporting on NPs with reward funding (COAG 2011, para.
-C19).
+- as part of its NA role, providing information on NPs to the CRC to the extent that they support the objectives in NAs [IGA para.
+C5(c)]. - as a result of direct reference to the Steering Committee in a NP or federal financial relations documents - to support the CRC in its role assessing and reporting on NPs with reward funding [IGA para.
+C19].

-In April 2010, the CRC requested that the Steering Committee collate the performance information for the National Partnership Agreement on Essential Vaccines (Essential Vaccines NP) (COAG 2009c).
+In April 2010, the CRC requested that the Steering Committee, on an annual basis, collate the performance information for the National Partnership Agreement on Essential Vaccines (Essential Vaccines NP) (COAG 2009b).